yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

   }
 }
 ````
-> Userdata including this file due to the password fetching through as a variable. and creating a ec2 instance with your requirment and you can set those variables like "Instance type, Volume Size, Tag for lambda, Password for the ec2 instance" so you can choose those strings values as variable in `terraform.tfvars`.
+> Userdata including this file due to the password fetching through as a variable. and creating an ec2 instance with your requirements and you can set those variables like "Instance type, Volume Size, Tag for lambda, Password for the ec2 instance" so you can choose those strings values as a variable in `terraform.tfvars`.

 _SG.tf_
 ```